Wynn Resorts Limited [WYNN] Holding Strong: What’s pushing it?

 Wynn Resorts Limited [NASDAQ:WYNN]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Wynn Resorts Limited [WYNN] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Wynn Resorts Limited [WYNN] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
 On average, stock market experts give WYNN an Overweight rating.
-The average 12-month price forecast for this stock is $81.52, with the high estimate being $181.00, the low estimate being $72.00 and the median estimate amounting to $97.50.
-This is compared to its latest closing price of $76.61.
+This is compared to its latest closing price of $82.16.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Wynn Resorts Limited [WYNN] is sitting at 4.40.
 This is compared to 1 month ago, when its average rating was 4.40.